BgeeDB/BgeeCall/README.md

 bgee <- setIntergenicRelease(bgee, "0.2")
 ```
 By default the reference intergenic release used when a `BgeeMetadata` object is created is the last stable one created by the Bgee team.

-#### Three categories of reference intergenic releases
-Among all available reference intergenic releases it is possible to distinguish 3 different categories.

 #### Core reference intergenic from Bgee